-The Monitoring Officer will review all complaints received by the Council and must consult with the Independent Person (see section 13 below) at this stage.
+The Monitoring Officer will review all complaints received by the authority and may consult with the Independent Person (see section 12 below) at this stage.
 If a complaint has been made but does not fall within the scope or intent of these arrangements, the Monitoring Officer may still decide to take informal action in order to resolve the matter.
 In assessing the complaint the Monitoring Officer will determine whether the complaint is admissible and, if so, decide whether: